benalexau/hash-bench/README.md

 size disambiguation).
 The ``implementation`` is a short abbreviation that identifes the implementation from those listed at the top of this document.
 A ``qualifier`` is used if the implementation has been tested in a specific mode.

-Invoke ``java -cp target/benchmarks.jar au.com.acegi.hashbench.HashBench`` to
-list all supported algorithm names.
-These are also displayed in the ``algo`` column when you run the actual benchmark, and in the result pages and plots.

 ## License
 MIT License, as per [LICENSE.txt](LICENSE.txt).